maxhe87/maxhe87/README.md

 - 👋 Hi, I’m @maxhe87
 - 👀 I’m interested in mtb, ski, swim, nature, family and coding
-- 🌱 I’m currently working for Whisky.de
+- 🌱 I’m am freelance IT consultant, integrator and strategist.
 - 💞️ I’m looking to collaborate on workflow+

 <!---